Battlegriffin/23G/README.md

 Stripe SK key is in shop Controllers ,
 Stripe PK key is in checkout.ejs in the 'shop' subfolder of views.

-Obviosuly mine will not work so the fields in that code is empty .
+Obviosuly mine will not work so the fields there are empty .